ese-detkin-lab/ese5190-2022-lab1-firefly/README.md

 LAB 1
 Section 1 "BLINK LED"

 Easy test code to make sure the board is running properly.

-The blinking frequency can be altered by changing the two "time.sleep()" function.
+The blinking frequency can be altered by changing the function:
+    time.sleep()

 Section 2 "SENSOR (PROXIMITY/COLOR/GESTURE)"